 The Nine Inch Nails Song “Terrible Lie,” is from their 1989 debut Pretty Hate Machine and like much of the material on the album, it is not as heavy as most of their later material.
-It lacks the multi-layered aspect which defines much of their post-Downward Spiral sound and in that sense could be considered a minimalist version of NIN.
+It lacks the multi-layered aspect which defines much of its post-Downward Spiral sound and in that sense could be considered a minimalist version of NIN.
 However, that does not mean that the quality is any less.
 Even at this point, Reznor is quite clearly going places, taking the sound of his influences and making them more palatable for a bigger audience.
 Even though it is dated in some aspects, in a way the nostalgic vibes that it gives are what makes it a classic.

 5. Zero Sum

-4. Right Where it Belongs
+4. Right Where It Belongs

 With Teeth was a comeback album for Nine Inch Nails.
 The reason why it was released six years after The Fragile was due to the heavy drink and drug abuse that Reznor had been indulging in during that time.
 This track’s lyrical content is very reflective of this and the sound of the song is very melancholy.
-It is also the albums closing track and is very well suited to it.
+It is also the album’s closing track and is very well suited to it.

 Singles from Pretty Hate Machine such as “Head Like a Hole” proved to be popular in clubs.
 This Nine Inch Nails song “Sin,” was the final single from the album and was no different with its use of synths which makes it sound like a pumped-up version of Depeche Mode.
-The song peaked at number 35 in the UK singles chart.
+The song peaked at number 35 on the UK singles chart.
 It has also remained a staple of the band’s live sets for many years.
 The B-side of the single was a cover of Queen’s “Get Down, Make Love.”
 It was produced by Ministry frontman Al Jourgensen under the alias of Hypo Luxa.

 The dark Nine Inch Nails song “Echoplex,” deals with isolation is very dance-based and somehow manages to introduce an element of funk into the proceedings, something that is not often associated with NIN.
-Even though these elements are buried underneath the haunting guitar sound, it is nonetheless one of the most groove-based songs in the band’s catalogue.
+Even though these elements are buried underneath the haunting guitar sound, it is nonetheless one of the most groove-based songs in the band’s catalog.
 It is taken from 2008’s The Slip which was a download-for-free album.

-Coming in a number on on our top 10 Nine Inch Nails songs list is a song written for Oliver Stone’s controversial 1994 film Natural Born Killers.
+Coming in a number one on our top 10 Nine Inch Nails songs list is a song written for Oliver Stone’s controversial 1994 film Natural Born Killers.
 Given the film’s subject matter, it is very much a classic example of the band during their 90’s prime, when their fans were usually seen to be moody teenage goths.
 Reznor produced the soundtrack himself.
 It also included songs from a wide range of artists from Bob Dylan and Patti Smith through to bands such as L7 and Lard.
 It was a mix of previously recorded tracks and songs originally written for the film, of which this was one.
 There were also two other Nine Inch Nails songs included on the album.